 I have multiple illustration styles, but am most drawn to the quirky and cute-odd.
 Here is a list of some of my artistic influences.
 You can see my Daily Doodles on my main DebbieOhi.com page, a selection of my illustrations on Flickr and a list of my book projects.
+I also have fun posting found object doodles; see the video slideshow further down on this page.

 I'm represented by Ginger Knowlton at Curtis Brown Ltd.